Qubes-Community/Qubes-Community.github.io/README.md

 Documentation planned for submission to the [official qubes-doc repository](https://github.com/QubesOS/qubes-doc) is discussed in [pull requests](https://github.com/Qubes-Community/qubes-doc/pulls) of our [forked qubes-doc](https://github.com/Qubes-Community/qubes-doc) repository.

 The project hosts various projects which have their own repositories.
-You can search them through the project's [main github page](https://github.com/Qubes-Community).
-Short descriptions of each project are available in [this readme](https://github.com/Qubes-Community/Contents/blob/master/projects-repos.md).
+They are referenced where appropriate in the README.md files in `code/` categories subfolders.
+Alternatively you can search them through the project's [main github page](https://github.com/Qubes-Community).

 <a name="contributing"></a>